 Deleted files can be quite sneaky.
 Even if you delete them from your hard drive, they are still right there, chilling somewhere in the drive.
 Even if you empty your Recycle Bin, the files don’t go anywhere because they are still not physically erased from the hard drive.

 Curious as to how your operating system does that?
 It’s just a simple matter of your operating system tagging the files.
-This is what happens: In order to identify the location of files in the hard drive, your Windows, macOS, Ubuntu or any other operating system gives them pointers.
+This is what happens: To identify the location of files in the hard drive, your Windows, macOS, Ubuntu, or any other operating system gives them pointers.
 Anytime you get rid of a file, your operating system removes its pointer and marks it as free space but leaves the content of the file untouched.

 Recent Videos from Recoverit Data Recovery SoftwareView More >

 Have these two things at the back of your mind when you’re attempting to recover deleted files.

 1Refrain from using the hard drive or the partition where the deleted files were found.2Make haste and recover the files as soon as you can.